How to remove late payments from your credit report

 How long do late payments stay on your credit report?

-According to the Consumer Financial Protection Bureau (CFPB), negative information, such as late payments, can stay on a credit report for up to seven years.
-Late payments can impact your credit scores for that entire period, but the impact typically decreases over time.
+The Consumer Financial Protection Bureau (CFPB) says negative information, such as late payments, can stay on a credit report for up to seven years.
+Late payments may affect your credit scores for that entire period, but their impact typically decreases over time.

-How to get late payments removed from a credit report
+Can you get late payments removed from your credit reports?

 You can’t remove a correctly reported late payment from a credit report.
-And according to the CFPB, you can’t pay a company to do it for you either.
-So if you see companies offering to remove accurately reported late payments and other negative information from your credit reports, don’t buy it.
+The CFPB also warns that you can’t pay a company to remove late payments for you either.
+If a company claims it can remove accurately reported derogatory marks from your credit reports, the agency has clear advice: “Don’t pay fees to ‘repair’ your credit history.”

-How to dispute inaccurate late payments on a credit report
+How to remove a late payment from your credit report

-Incorrectly reported late payments on your credit report can be removed by filing a dispute with the credit bureau that’s reporting the error.
-If you find the same error on your reports from all three major credit bureaus, you may have to file separate disputes:
+You can remove an incorrectly reported late payment by filing a dispute with the credit bureau that reported the error.
+If all three major credit bureaus show the same mistake, you may need to file separate disputes:

 How do late payments impact a credit score?

 It’s hard to know exactly how late payments impact your credit score.
-That’s partly because you have multiple credit reports and scores.
+This is partly because you have multiple credit reports and scores.

-Then, credit-scoring companies—like VantageScore® and FICO®—use that information to calculate your credit scores.
-But each credit score might be calculated differently.
-And late payments might be treated in different ways.
+Then, credit-scoring companies like VantageScore® and FICO® use this information to calculate your credit scores.
+Depending on the credit scoring formula, late payments may be treated in different ways too.

-So while it’s hard to predict the exact impact of a late payment, payment history can be an important factor in calculating credit scores.
-And making on-time payments is a good way to keep late payments from impacting your scores at all.
+While the exact impact of a late payment is hard to predict, payment history often plays an important part in calculating credit scores.
+Consistently making on-time payments is a good way to keep late payments from impacting your scores at all.

 Still want to know more?
 Here are the answers to some frequently asked questions about late payments:

-Plus, late payments are typically also reported to the credit bureaus when they reach 60, 90, 120 and 150 days past due.
+Late payments are typically also reported to the credit bureaus at 60, 90, 120 and 150 days past due.
 As those days add up, the impact of the late payment might grow.

-Plus, if a credit card account is 180 days past due, the issuer might have to close and charge off the account.
-That means the credit card account is permanently closed, but the account holder still has to pay the debt.
+If a credit card account is 180 days past due, the issuer may close and charge off the account.
+This means the account is permanently closed but the account holder still has to pay the debt.
 Some issuers might charge off accounts sooner than 180 days past due.

-How to remove late payments from your credit report in a nutshell
+Key takeaways: How to remove late payments from your credit report

-With CreditWise from Capital One, you can access your TransUnion credit report and VantageScore 3.0 credit score anytime, without negatively impacting your score.
-CreditWise is free to use, and it’s available to everyone, even if you’re not a Capital One customer yet.
+And with CreditWise from Capital One, you can check your credit report and score anytime without affecting your credit scores.
+CreditWise is free for everyone, even if you’re not a Capital One customer.

 Related Content